 The acquisition of these abilities will be evaluated through the following assessment criteria:

-- Class participation and presentation of oral and/or written activities. - Oral and/or written individual exams.
+- Class participation and presentation of oral and/or written activities.

+- Oral and/or written individual exams.

+- Group project along the term.

 The evaluation will have as main components: